Connectors¶

 - Create

-tidemill/connectors/myplatform.py - Subclass
+tidemill/connectors/myplatform.py. - Subclass

 - Create

-tidemill/connectors/myplatform/ - Subclass
+tidemill/connectors/myplatform/. - Subclass

-ExpenseConnector(inheritsWebhookConnector) - Implement the four normalize/extract methods (
+ExpenseConnector(inheritsWebhookConnector). - Implement the four normalize/extract methods

-normalize_account_type,normalize_bill_status,normalize_payment_type,extract_dimensions) - Implement
+normalize_account_type,normalize_bill_status,normalize_payment_type,extract_dimensions) mapping native vocabulary toCANONICAL_ACCOUNT_TYPES/CANONICAL_BILL_STATUSES/CANONICAL_PAYMENT_TYPES/ adimensionsJSON dict. - Implement

-vendor.*,account.*,bill.*,expense.*,bill_payment.* - Decorate with
+verify_signature()with the provider's HMAC scheme. - Decorate with